HXNNXR/ML-Model-Flask-Deployment/README.md

 Model Saving: I serialized the trained model into a .pkl file using joblib.
 Flask API: A basic Flask app that loads the model and serves predictions via a simple API.
 Deployment: The Flask app runs locally and can be accessed via http://127.0.0.1:5000.

+Feel free to let me know of any improvements!